IBM/fashion-store/README.md

 ![Screenshot](docs/doc-images/14.png?raw=true)

-15. Copy-paste you Client ID and Client Secret, you need this later
+15. Copy-paste your Client ID and Client Secret, you need this later

 16. Go to API Products, IBM Open Banking Administration API (1.1.0), click Subscribe.
 Select your new application to subscribe and click Subscribe.
 You should see a notification 'Successfully subscribed to this plan'.